Announcement

 12 Aug 2014

-In August 2014, the government of Mexico initiated a new antidumping investigation.
-In February 2015, provisional duties were imposed and in October 2015 definitive duties were imposed.
-In September 2018, an anti-circumvention investigation was initiated and the definitive duty was extended to the subject goods in June 2019.
-In October 2020, a sunset review was initiated and the definitive duty was extended for a new period in March 2022.
+In August 2014, the government of Mexico initiated an antidumping investigation on imports of ammonium sulfate from China and the United States of America.
+In February 2015, provisional duties were imposed.
+In October 2015, definitive duties were imposed.
+In September 2018, an anti-circumvention investigation was initiated, and the definitive duty was extended to the subject goods in June 2019.
+In October 2020, a sunset review was initiated, and the definitive duty was extended for a new period in March 2022.
 In May 2022, the duty was temporarily suspended.
-In November 2022, duty was resumed.
+In November 2022, the duty suspension was extended for one year.
+In November 2023, the duty suspension was extended for one year.
+In September 2024, the duty on imports from China was terminated, while the duty on imports from the United States was reintroduced.
+In October 2025, a sunset review was initiated on imports from the United States.
+In December 2025, the duty on imports from the United States was terminated.

 Source